 “…very funny…sharp and poetic.
 Edie’s knack for vivid description creates a fully realized world…” (Saskatoon Star Phoenix)

 “This is one of those shows you wish everyone could see…(it) delivers laughter, tears and everything in between to depict not only the depth of a mother’s love, but the struggle many Christians face when what their church tells them conflicts with what their heart does.”
 (On Stage Colorado)

 “…a wonderfully real, fleshed out story of mother’s journey from horror to bewilderment to empowerment…(a) smart and beautifully realized play.”
 (Talkin’ Broadway Regional Reviews/Minneapolis-St Paul)

-If you haven’t read THE PINK UNICORN, please CONTACT ME about getting a reading copy
+If you would like to produce THE PINK UNICORN, please CONTACT ME about acquiring rights.

 For more info and to order your copy, click HERE